-Yes, the Canon EOS Rebel T7 (also known as the Canon EOS 1500D) has a recording limit based on time and file size.
+Yes, the Canon EOS Rebel T7 (also known as the Canon EOS 2000D and the Canon EOS 1500D) has a recording limit based on time and file size.

 We discuss both in this post and address another unexpected way the camera might turn off or stop recording…

 How Long Does The Canon Rebel T7 Record Before Stopping?

 The Canon Rebel T7 will stop recording when the file size limit or the recording time limit is reached – whichever comes first.

 The maximum continuous recording time for a single video is 29 minutes and 59 seconds.

 After 29 minutes and 59 seconds is reached the recording will stop and you will have to restart the recording as a new movie file.

 The file size limit for the Canon Rebel T7 is 4GB for videos.

 When the file size of a video reaches 4GB the recording will stop and you will have to start recording a new file.